ceri-num/fa-projinfo/game-engine/networld-outline.md

 - Developers can communicate with others (discord, ...)
 - A developer can share a working directory (git, gitlab, ...)
+  1. Identification sur gviper (le gitlab de l'école)
+  1. Création d'un groupe avec référence à la couleur (exemple: Pink-Panter)
+  1. Intégration des menbres
+  1. Création d'un projet comme clone de NetWorld
+  1. Inviter les @profs () et valider avec eux que ça fonctionne.
-- Hello World’s programmes can be completed and executed.
+- Hello World’s programmes can be compiled and executed.
 - Everyone can refer to documentation.
-- A realize by merging contribution could be generated.
+- A first realize by merging contribution is generated.
 - A solution for Unit Test is operational.